 In 2015, Wilson joined the ensemble at the Bayerische Staatsoper.
 During her time there, she amassed significant opportunities with the company, including over forty-five role debuts such as Hänsel in Hänsel und Gretel, Dorabella in Cosi fan tutte, Cherubino in Le nozze di Figaro, the Gymnasiast in Lulu, and Fatime in Oberon – a performance that garnered critical acclaim, resulting in the Bayerische Festspielpreis.
 During the 2018/19 season, she debuted two major premiers with Kirill Petrenko: as Emilia in Otello and The Page in Krzystof Warlikowski’s Salome.

 An avid concert singer and recitalist, Ms. Wilson has performed in such venues as Carnegie Hall with Vivaldi’s Gloria, the Philadelphia Kimmel Center with Rossini’s Petite Messe Solenelle, and Lincoln Center’s Avery Fisher Hall singing the role of Disinganno in Handel’s Il trionfo del Tempo e del Disinganno.
 During her time in Munich, she performed such works as Berio’s Folk Songs in the Cuvillies Theater and Juditha in Mozart’s La Betulia liberata.
 She has also made multiple recordings with the Bayerische Rundfunk as an ensemble member of the Bayerische Staatsoper as well as in concert performances, including Christian Jost’s Death Knocks and a world premiere of a recently discovered Nadia Boulanger chanson.
-In the 2019/20 season, she will make debuts with the RTE Symphony Orchestra as the Alto Soloist in Prokofiev’s Ivan the Terrible and with the Stuttgart Orchestra in Ravel’s Scheherazade.
+In the 2019/20 season, she made her debut with the RTE Symphony Orchestra as the Alto Soloist in Prokofiev’s Ivan the Terrible.